Tierion/now-boltwall/README.md

 - Time and origin-based access restrictions
 - Add a paywall to existing endpoints
 - OpenNode configuration for a paywall with custodial lightning node
-- Easy re-deployment with by automatically saving env secrets to the `now` environment
+- Easy re-deployment with by automatically saving env secrets to the `vercel` environment
 - Automatically generate `.env` files to save configuration
 - HODL invoices for escrow-like support and split payments
 - Account-less authorization using LSATs